ymich9963/chainlist-truffle-4-5/README.md

 The file app.js uses downloaded truffle-contract.js, web3.js and bootstrap.js that were compatible with Truffle 4 at the time.
 The Truffle 5 compatible files also have a "-new" suffix.

 I will give instructions on how to install and use the smart contract using Ganache and MetaMask.
-By default it uses Truffle 4 unless you rename the files as explained below.
+By default it uses Truffle 4 unless you rename the files as explained below or by runninng the provided scripts.

+The Solidity code is up to date with the one specified in the pragma statement, therefore no need to rename the .sol files.

 ## Installation